 What is your favorite food?

-A vast majority of writers claim chocolate as their favorite food.
-I’m right there with them.
 What is the problem with writing that was your greatest roadblock, and how did you overcome it?

 Please give us the first page of the book.

 When the maid found Dexter Harrington the third laying on the floor wearing a black cape, she was not surprised.
 The red eyes didn't surprise her either.
 However, she was taken aback by the stake through his heart.

 Being a sensible woman from old Scottish stock, she didn’t scream.
 She just called the police and decided to take the day off.